eskevv/first-light/README.md

 # FirstLight

-Developer branch is a retake on the parsing proccess, with the goal of being more optimized before an official release.
-Some features were removed as they seemed unstable or not useful.

 FirstLight is a standalone .NET C# library for importing and fully automating all of your work from the Tiled editor.
 *No ID management is needed to get your map shown on the screen.*
 All data is saved inside of a ```TileMap``` class which closeley resembles the original TMX format.